projectara/greybus-spec/source/special.rst

    resume an Interface which is in a low power mode into a state where it can again communicate via Greybus.

+.. c:function:: int intf_mailbox_event(u8 intf_id, u32 mailbox);

+   The SVC uses this Operation to inform the AP that an Interface State's :ref:`hardware-model-mailbox` has changed value.

 Greybus SVC Operations
 ^^^^^^^^^^^^^^^^^^^^^^